 These Keto Nut Bars have 15 grams total carbs and 11 grams fibre so 4 grams net carbs.
 This is also thanks to the Sukrin gold Fiber syrup!

-You can read about Net Carbs VS Total Carbs on Keto here.
+You can read about Net Carbs VS Total Carbs on Keto here if you’re a little unsure of how it works.

 SAVE KETO NUT BARS TO PINTEREST FOR LATER